1on1pt/stock-analysis/README.md

 # Stock Analysis Tool Developement
-Developing stock analysis tool using VBA.
+Developing a stock analysis tool using VBA.
 ## Overview of Project